danbev/learning-rust/README.md

   let something = Something{id: 1, age: Cell::new(45)};
 ```

-Cell::set can be used to set the value in the Cell.
+`Cell::set` can be used to set the value in the Cell.
-Cell::get will return a copy of the contained value.
+`Cell::get` will return a copy of the contained value.

 There is no way to get a pointer to the value inside the cell, all function
 that manipulate the contained value done by the Cell.
-This means that there is
+This means that there are
-never any other pointers to the Call value which allows it to be mutated.
+never any other pointers to the Cell value which allows it to be mutated.

 Notice that Call does not implement Sync which is declared like this:
 ```rust